 The Junior Education Volunteer program is a leadership and career development program for young people, ages 14 to 17, who are interested in pursuing careers in animal husbandry, veterinary science, zoological management, education, or other related field.

 Junior Education Volunteers participate in many of the same activities available in the adult program.
-During the summer months, Junior Education Volunteers are also called upon to assist with day camps, pony rides, exhibits and events.
+During the summer months, Junior Education Volunteers are also called upon to assist with day camps, exhibits and events.